MichelleCDjunaidi/clinic-web-app/README.md

 ### All Available FastAPI Endpoints

+All of this is also accessible at `http://localhost:8000/` in your local web browser.

+See `http://localhost:8000/docs` for fastAPI documentation and schema requirements, and also if you want to test it out.
+Note that you need to get the JWT token from `/login` and put it in the `Authorize` button on the top right to try out the authenticated endpoints.

 | Method | Endpoint                   | Auth Required | Description            |
 | ------ | -------------------------- | ------------- | ---------------------- |
 | GET    | `/`                        | No            | API info               |